authelia/authelia/docs/content/integration/openid-connect/introduction.md

 ### Response Object

-Authelia's response objects can have the following signature algorithms:
+Authelia's response objects can have the following signature and encryption algorithms:

 | Algorithm |  Key Type   | Hashing Algorithm |    Use    |            JWK Default Conditions            |                        Notes                         |
 |:---------:|:-----------:|:-----------------:|:---------:|:--------------------------------------------:|:----------------------------------------------------:|